SunStarSys/www/content/clients/apache.md

-Over an 8 year span, the ecological impact of my earlytalker adjustments were clear: we had dropped the number of daily inbound spam connections **ten-fold**, down to around 150K per day, spead across two servers.
+Over an 8 year span, the ecological impact of my earlytalker adjustments were clear: we had dropped the number of daily inbound spam connections **ten-fold**, down to around 150K per day, spread across two servers.
 Spammers were simply **opting out** of sending messages to apache.org, which was the best anti-spam solution possible.

 Beyond the routine chores facing every System Administrator, my other chief accomplishment